twidi/streamdeckfs/README.md

 #### Option "text"

 If defined, it's the text to write instead of reading if from the file content.
-New lines are replaced by spaces (except when wrapping is enabled).
+New lines are replaced by spaces (except when wrapping is enabled.

 When setting the text using `text` in the file name, don't forget to consider the rules regarding the file names limitation: no `/` and length not longer than the max authorized on the operating system (256 characters on Linux).
 Plus, a last rule: the text cannot contain semi-colon as it is interpreted as the end of the text (because it's the configuration options separator)